 Jesus Feminist by Sarah Bessey: I’m way more excited about her upcoming book Out of Sorts, but after reading a lot of Sarah Bessey’s blog, I decided it was time to finally start this one too.
-No matter how you define feminism, Bessey offers another look at the Bible’s view of women and invites us to have a better discussion.
+Bessey offers another look at the Bible’s view of women and invites us to have a better discussion about feminism.

 A Brief History of Seven Killings by Marlon James: This book is on the short-list for the Man Booker Prize and seems to be a favorite to win.
 Though not a plot that would initially draw me in (a fictional account of the attempted assassination of Bob Marley in the late 1970s and the tumultuous history of Jamaica in the decades following), this book keeps appearing amongst my favorite book bloggers and so I’m giving it a try.
 Though to be honest, if it doesn’t nab the prize on October 13, I may not finish… its 700 pages are not as brief as its title would imply.

 The Marvels by Brian Selznick: In a similar style to Hugo Cabret or Wonderstruck, Selznick’s latest novel is another example of combining text and illustrations (but probably not what you’re thinking, we’re talking hundreds of fully illustrated pages) to create beautiful and complex stories.
 The Marvels has a dual narrative set in two different time periods in London; one story is told in words, one in pictures, both enchanting.
 This is the kind of book you need to experience for yourself, so get yourself to a bookstore and check it out.